razamehar/News-Aggregator-and-Categorizer-with-Kafka-and-OpenAI/README.md

 - **Sports**
 - **Entertainment**

-The categorized news articles are then consumed by a Kafka consumer and stored in a **PostgreSQL** database for easy retrieval and analysis.
+The categorized news articles are then consumed by Kafka consumers and stored in either a PostgreSQL or MySQL database for easy retrieval and analysis.
 ## Features

 - **News Aggregation**: Pulls news from various sources using Google RSS feeds.